Ty France Player Props: Mariners vs. Yankees

-The Seattle Mariners, including Ty France and his .475 slugging percentage over his past 10 games, take on starting pitcher Nestor Cortes Jr. and the New York Yankees at T-Mobile Park, Tuesday at 9:40 PM ET.
+The Seattle Mariners, including Ty France and his .561 slugging percentage over his past 10 games, battle starting pitcher Clarke Schmidt and the New York Yankees at T-Mobile Park, Wednesday at 9:40 PM ET.

-He had a one-hit performance in his previous game (1-for-5) against the Yankees.
+In his last game, he had three hits (going 3-for-5 with a double and an RBI) against the Yankees.

 Ty France Game Info & Props vs. the Yankees